 Canada Research Chair in Health, Ecosystems and Society

-Margot Parkes is a co-lead of the Ecohealth Knowledge to Action Research Group.
+Margot Parkes is a co-lead of the Ecohealth Knowledge to Action Research Group (EKTARG).
 Located at UNBC in Prince George, EKTARG is a group of learners, researchers and collaborators from diverse backgrounds, experience, and locations who are interested in connections among health, ecosystems and society.
 Visit the EKTARG website for more information.

 Health, equity and ecosystems — connected by waterways